 I also helped various nonprofit organizations set up and run websites.
 Examples include Northern Neck Humane Society, Equality and Justice, Evergreen International, Same-Sex Attraction, and Parents and Friends of Ex-Gays and Gays.

 I created the website SameSexAttraction.org in January 2008 to provide an understanding of same-sex attraction from a Christian perspective.
 I worked with several authors to provide practical ideas on how LGBT Christians could make behavioral life choices in alignment with their religious values.
 The site was retired October 5, 2016.
 During that time, it was visited over one million times.
+I revived the site in February 2024.

 For several years, I participated in an investment group that bought and leased residential rental properties.
 We were organized as Lowry Investors, Inc, a Utah Corporation, and I was a director and the corporate secretary.
 (See Lowry Investors.jpg.)
 I never really made money from it, but I learned a lot.